 - CSULB GPA Calculator

 - Temple University Science/Math GPA Calculator

 It is important to apply to health professions schools when your application is strong and most competitive.
 That may mean applying after your junior year, or it may mean applying after your senior year or later.
-Our pre-medical self-assessment guide and pre-health workshops will help you determine if you are a competitive applicant.
+Our pre-medical self-assessment guide [PDF] and pre-health workshops will help you determine if you are a competitive applicant.

 Please note that completing the central application early will usually improve your chances of being invited to interviews and being accepted by schools.
 It will take the central application services time to verify your application before sending it out to the schools you designate, as the application cycle progresses this can take as long as four to six weeks.